dreamcatcher-tech/network/Inbox/2024-08-13 1108 attribution stories.md

 >[!danger] Depends:

-Make one showing adding a new dimension.
+Make one showing adding a new dimension to impact assessment.
+Add new dimension to contribution, to add a type of tracking that did not exist before.
 Show disputing a weighting and the process for that.
 Show a corrected weighting where prior payouts had already been calculated.